rkitover/windows-dev-guide/README.md

 # val1,val: 42,50,90
 ```

-The bash commands `pushd` and `popd` are also available for use in your scripts.
+The bash commands `pushd` and `popd` are also available for use in
+your scripts.

-Reading a PowerShell script into your current session works the same way as in
+Reading a PowerShell script into your current session works the same
-bash, e.g.:
+way as "dot-source" in bash, e.g.:

 ```powershell
 . ~/source/PowerShell/some_functions.ps1
 ```

-, this will also work to reload your `$profile` after making changes to it:
+, this will also work to reload your
+[`$profile`](#setting-up-powershell) after making changes to it:

 ```powershell
 . $profile
 ```
 .

+#### Miscellaneous Usage Tips

-Another couple of extremely useful cmdlets are `get-clipboard` and
+Another couple of extremely useful Cmdlets are `get-clipboard` and
 `set-clipboard` to access the clipboard, they are alias to `gcb` and
 `scb` respectively, for example: